alexsmbaratti/alexsmbotratti/README.md

 # alexsmbotratti
 A simple Discord Bot used for testing features and regulating a server.
+If you are looking at this GitHub, it serves as a example/template for new Discord bots.

 [Add to Discord](https://discordapp.com/oauth2/authorize?client_id=322245887789367306&permissions=0&scope=bot)